 One-time college scholarships of $5,000, and comparable amounts for vocational training/trade apprenticeship fees, will be available to award recipients through their college, university or occupational training institution.
 Scholarship monies will not be awarded directly to award recipients.

-Latest Events About Racial Justice
+Upcoming Events for Racial Justice